CBD Oil in South Africa: The Essential Guide

 What is Cannabis Oil?

 Before 2014, CBD was only available as a constituent of medical cannabis or cannabis oil, which typically has a high THC content, and while this remains a popular option, both legality issues and the unwanted high from THC led to the first CBD extracts from hemp.
-Cannabis extracts with high concentrations of THC are usually known by various named such as medical cannabis, medical marijuana, cannabis oil, marijuana oil, or THC oil, whereas extracts with high levels of CBD are commonly known as CBD oil, cannabidiol oil, hemp oil or CBD hemp oil.
+Cannabis extracts with high concentrations of THC are usually known by various names such as medical cannabis, medical marijuana, cannabis oil, marijuana oil, or THC oil, whereas extracts with high levels of CBD are commonly known as CBD oil, cannabidiol oil, hemp oil or CBD hemp oil.

 What is CBD Oil?

 CBD oil is an extract of the cannabis plant characterised by high levels of cannabidiol (CBD) and low levels of tetrahydrocannabinol (THC).
 Unlike medical marijuana, which is usually made from marijuana, another variety of the cannabis plant that has a high level of THC, CBD oil is typically made from industrial hemp, a variety of the cannabis plant that has a minimal level of THC, making it non-psychoactive.